hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Remove router by specifying their names or ID.
+Specify router names or ID to remove .
 You may specify more than one router name or ID on a command line.

 ###Examples
 Delete the router 'blue' and 'red':